nikmedoed/nikmedoed.github.io/README.md

 - Brief about section
 - Contact links and donation options

+Project cards have a placeholder `<div class="card-image">` where you can insert screenshots or short videos.
+Add your media files under the `media/` directory and reference them from these blocks.

 The `experience.html` page summarises my work history and links back to the main page.

 Feel free to explore the code or get in touch if you have questions!